Reverend Gordon Bolles Wickham

 F, #17858, d.
 28 December 1960

 Cecil Nona Kerr was the daughter of Admiral Lord Frederic Herbert Kerr and Emily Sophia Maitland.2 She married Colonel Richard Edward Crichton, son of Colonel Hon.
-Sir Henry Geroge Louis Crichton and Letitia Grace Cole-Hamilton, on 24 January 1915.1 She died on 28 December 1960.1
+Sir Henry George Louis Crichton and Letitia Grace Cole-Hamilton, on 24 January 1915.1 She died on 28 December 1960.1

-From 24 January 1915, her married name became Crichton.
+She was Lady-in-Waiting to the Marchioness of Milford Haven.2 From 24 January 1915, her married name became Crichton.

 Citations

 Colonel Hon.
-Sir Henry Geroge Louis Crichton1
+Sir Henry George Louis Crichton1

 M, #17859, b.
 7 April 1844, d.
 10 May 1922

-Colonel Hon.
-Sir Henry Geroge Louis Crichton gained the rank of Lieutenant-Colonel in the service of the 10th and 21st Hussars.3 He held the office of Justice of the Peace (J.P.) for Hampshire.3 He held the office of Aide-de-Camp to HM King Edward VII.3 He held the office of Vice-Lord-Lieutenant of Hampshire.3 He was invested as a Knight Commander, Order of the Bath (K.C.B.) in 1911.3 He gained the rank of Honorary Colonel in the service of the 5th Battalion, Hampshire Regiment.3 He gained the rank of Temporary Lieutenant-Colonel and County Commandant in the service of the Hampshire Volunteer Regiment.3 He gained the rank of Honorary Colonel in the service of the Hampshire Yeomanry.3 He lived at Netley Castle, Netley Abbey, Hampshire, England.1
+He gained the rank of Lieutenant-Colonel in the 10th and 21st Hussars.2 He held the office of Justice of the Peace (J.P.) for Hampshire.2 He held the office of Aide-de-Camp to HM King Edward VII.2 He held the office of Vice-Lord-Lieutenant of Hampshire.2 He was appointed Knight Commander, Order of the Bath (K.C.B.) in 1911.2 He gained the rank of Temporary Lieutenant-Colonel and County Commandant in the Hampshire Volunteer Regiment.2 He gained the rank of Honorary Colonel in the 5th Battalion, Hampshire Regiment.2 He gained the rank of Honorary Colonel in the Hampshire Yeomanry.2 He lived at Netley Castle, Netley Abbey, Hampshire, EnglandG.1

 Citations